As the cold winter months approach, many long for the warmth of the sun and the promise of adventure.

-For the hottest European winter destinations, consider visiting Sal, Cape Verde (20-23 degrees Celsius), The Canary Islands, Spain (16-22 degrees Celsius), and Algarve, Portugal (14-20 degrees Celsius.)
+For the hottest European winter destinations, consider taking a campervan trip to Sal, Cape Verde (20-23 degrees Celsius), The Canary Islands, Spain (16-22 degrees Celsius), and Algarve, Portugal (14-20 degrees Celsius.)

-This article will dive deep into the best winter destinations in Europe, with the best of sightseeing, touring, and warm weather that can be easily enjoyed with a campervan or motorhome.
+This article will dive deep into the best winter destinations in Europe, with the best of sightseeing, camper van and motorhome wild camping, touring, and warm weather that can be easily enjoyed whilst travelling Europe in a campervan or motorhome.

 What is the Best Way to Reach These Winter Destinations and Travel with a Campervan or Motorhome?

-- Drive Yourself: Taking your camper or motorhome and manually driving to your destination is the essence of “[Joy being found in] the journey, not the destination.”
-(Greg Anderson).
-Not only do you save on hotels, but you get to experience the scenery from the beginning to the end of your journey.
+- Drive Yourself: Taking your camper or motorhome and manually driving to your destination is the essence of joy being found in the journey, not the destination.
+Not only do you save on hotels, but you get to experience the scenery from the beginning to the end of your journey touring Europe.

 What Are the Top 16 Best European Winter Destinations, from Coolest to Warmest?